ava-labs/avalanche-docs/docs/subnets/how-to-upgrade-precompile.md

 :::warning

 You shouldn't move files around manually.
-Use the `export` and `import` commands to get access to the files if not needed in the context of the tool
+Use the `export` and `import` commands to get access to the files.

 :::

 So at this point you can either:

 * Deploy your upgrade bytes locally
-* Export your upgrade bytes to a file, for installation on a validator running on another machine.
+* Export your upgrade bytes to a file, for installation on a validator running on another machine
 * Import a file into a different machine running Avalanche-CLI